tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Sep 29 2007

-Marcus Rice (a 24-year-old Black high school graduate) entered a church, ready to deliver a speech to religious people.
+Marcus Rice (a 24-year-old black high school graduate) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Marcus Rice sometimes preached his views to theists, but still felt afraid.
 Marcus Rice meditated to relieve stress and to calm his nerves.
 As Marcus Rice entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Marcus Rice used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Marcus Rice argued that Karma was a personal, physical being that humans can relate to and communicate with.
 Marcus Rice denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Karma created humans.
 Marcus Rice attempted to explain how the afterlife worked, but the religious people could not understand his metaphysical terminology.